jung-benjamin/irm-paper-sgs/README.md

 ## IRM Implementation
 The jupyter notebook `irm_demonstration.ipynb` explains the IRM reconstruction procedure as we implemented it for the analysis presented in the manuscript.
-All functions defined in the notebook are also defined in the `average_batch_irm.py` file.
+All functions defined in the notebook are also defined in the `average_batch_irm.py` file so that they can be used without the jupyter notebook.
 Example data is provided to enable users to run the notebook in its current state.

+The `irm_with_samples.ipynb` notebook shows how the IRM implementation is applied to the results of a set of reactor simulations with varied input parameters.

 ## Cross-Section Uncertainty
 The jupyter notebook `xs_uncertainty.ipynb` illustrates how the uncertainty intervals for the cross-section parameters were estimated.